alechenninger/roger/README.md

 * Want your listener to be HA/redundant across multiple processes
 * Do not want to process each change redundantly for each process
-* Want to process chnges in order
+* Want to process changes in order

 ...then what you want is a queue!